kyoung/trek/PMO.md

   - [x] Phaser screen should indicate charge buildup of each bank
     - [x] *Bug* Phasers won't fire
   - [ ] Targeting will need to have subsection targeting
-  - [ ] Shield screen should indicate the strength, charge, and status of each shield
+  - [x] Shield screen should indicate the strength, charge, and status of each shield

-- [ ] Hotfix
+## Hotfix
 - [ ] Witnessed systems dying to the point of no repair (not even "0" displayed)
 - [ ] use data-crew_id attributes for crew movement... there have been a few instances where prisoners seem to be become intruders somehow.
 Suspect this is due to improper crew selection.
+  - [ ] Differentiating injurred prisonners from intruders gets tricky... this is bad in an emergency
 - [ ] Transporter screen doesn't get rid of transported cargo as it does transported personnel
 - [ ] Engineering primary relay charge readout fails to auto-updated
-  - [ ] Tactical screen has stopped displaying names

 # Backlog
 ## Next Sprint